TUESDAYS, 8:30 AM MAINTENANCE HIKES (2 - 4 miles)

 Weather permitting, EHTPS conducts weekly Tuesday morning maintenance hikes, preparing for other hikes on our schedule and keeping as much trail as possible clear and blazed.
 No experience is necessary, and new volunteers are always welcome.
 Bring a lopper, trimmer or handsaw if available.
 Contact Carol at firstname.lastname@example.org or 631-725-3367 for more information.

-NOTE: Our next general membership meetings will be on Monday, July 10th, and on Labor Day, Monday, September 4, starting at 7:30 P.M. at Ashawagh Hall, 730 Springs Fireplace Road in Springs between Parsons Place and Old Stone Highway.
+NOTE: Our next general membership meeting will be on Monday, November 6, starting at the NEW TIME of 7:00 P.M. at Ashawagh Hall, 730 Springs-Fireplace Road in Springs between Parsons Place and Old Stone Highway.
 Old, new and prospective members are all welcome!
 Refreshments served.
-Doors open at 7 P.M.
+Doors open at 6:30 P.M.

 Follow us on Facebook and Meetup.com